 Government regulation may increase the costs of doing business online.
-The Canadian and certain foreign governments have enacted or are considering legislation related to online advertising and management of GLN expects to see an increase in legislation and regulation related to advertising online, the use of geo-location data to inform advertising, the collection and use of anonymous internet user data and unique device identifiers, such as IP address or mobile unique device identifiers, and other data protection and privacy regulation.
+The Canadian and certain foreign governments have enacted or are considering legislation related to online advertising and management of GLN expects to see an increase in legislation and regulation related to advertising online, the use of geolocation data to inform advertising, the collection and use of anonymous internet user data and unique device identifiers, such as IP address or mobile unique device identifiers, and other data protection and privacy regulation.
 Such legislation could affect the costs of doing business online, and may adversely affect the demand for GLN's offerings or otherwise harm its business, results of operations and financial condition.
 For example, a wide variety of provincial, state, national and international laws and regulations apply to the collection, use, retention, protection, disclosure, transfer and other processing of personal information.
 The Personal Information Protection and Electronic Documents Act and substantially similar provincial privacy laws in Canada provide that IP addresses are personal information.
-Currently, GLN collects and stores IP addresses.
-While GLN takes measures to protect the security of information that it collects, uses and discloses in the operation of its business, if there is a data breach, there is a potential for claims for damages by consumers whose personal information has been disclosed without authorization.
-Evolving and changing definitions of personal information, within the Canada, the United States and elsewhere, especially relating to classification of machine or device identifiers, location data and other information, have in the past, and may cause GLN to, in the future, change business practices, or limit or inhibit GLN's ability to operate or expand its business.
-Data protection and privacy-related laws and regulations are evolving and may result in ever-increasing regulatory and public scrutiny and escalating levels of enforcement and sanctions.
-While GLN takes measures to protect the security of information that it collects, uses and discloses in the operation of its business, and to offer certain privacy protections with respect to such information, such measures may not always be effective.
+Currently, GLN collects and stores IP addresses for fraud prevention purposes only and not for advertisement targeting purposes.